 Build Variation Example 1

-First is top lane in which some laners like Shen, Malphite, or Zac can begin to stack lot of armor very early on, in the form of rushing Sunfire Cape or Warden's Mail or similar items.
+First is top lane in which some laners like Shen, Malphite, or Zac can begin to stack lot of armor very early on, in the form of rushing Sunfire Aegis or Warden's Mail or similar items.
 Rushing a Last Whisper skipping The Brutalizer is a must.
 Looking at some relatively gold equivalent comparisons we can see which items are effective against which.

-- The clear winner in this item contest is the Sunfire Cape.
+- The clear winner in this item contest is the Sunfire Aegis.
 With only Manamune and a Long Sword the enemy can simply out trade you by standing on top of you.
 Without any form of sustain outside of the weak heal from low level Void Spike the burn from the cape will wear you out and you cannot trade back.

 This scenario creates the first opportunity to test out reactivity.
 Assuming the Shen/ Malphite/ Zac continues to build tank only items thier next course of action would be to build health of some sort most commonly Warmog's Armor or Randuin's Omen.
-Last Whisper is STILL required to get through the Sunfire Cape so in order to have any kill potential we will have to invest a minimum of 1900 gold to finish Last Whisper.
+Last Whisper is STILL required to get through the Sunfire Aegis so in order to have any kill potential we will have to invest a minimum of 1900 gold to finish Last Whisper.
 The Enemy will either have a Giant's Belt and Ruby Crystal or Warden's Mail.
 Whatever the item combination at this point in time if the fight is played correctly Manamune+ Last Whisper has a chance to win because of the mechanics of evolved Taste Their Fear dealing percent damage based on missing health, thus the health build against your damage and penetration combo is less effective in the end.
 Some things to look out for are gold sinks in enemy itemization.
 Thankfully for Kha'Zix a lot of his damage comes from Taste Their Fear and NOT auto attacks so this makes Ninja Tabi an ineffective item in mitigating your damage and a relative waste of gold.

 An important note to make is while we're trying to maximize gold efficiency for our purpose, killing a top lane hero (in this example), we should also pay attention to our enemies gold inefficiency and take advantage of poor itemization by forcing more trades that will end up favorable, or if we are not strong enough yet simply ignoring them until we reach a state that we can.
 We can consider Ninja Tabi a mild gold sink and something we can use to our advantage.
 In another example lets say enemy Shen is confident in his ability to win the lane so he starts to build Wit's End which is generally considered a superb item on him because of his high innate magic damage as well as his sunfire cape.
 Wit's End is a sizable investment at 2400 gold and the components do not really help at all until the item is complete.
 If farm again is held equal we will have complete our last whisper for 1900 gold well before Shen can amass the remaining 500 gold required to complete his item.
 (In case you are behind the times Wit's End instead of just granting bonus magic resist on hit now steals MR and grants the bonus, working in effect like magic penetration).
 Remember that these situations are hypothetical and may not end up exactly the way I describe however the main point of these examples is to illustrate how itemization battles go, and by knowing more about item prices and what certain heroes build you can determine break points in which you can fight and kill your opponent while they are waiting on some gold.
 Be careful and remember that they can take advantage of you in the same way so pay attention when someone comes back from lane to determine if trades will end up with a favorable result or not.
 Let's now move on to the next example.